 On many 1911s, the plunger tube for the thumb safety and the slide stop is staked to the frame, but on the Ruger, the plunger tube is integral to the frame and cannot become loose, damaged, or bent.

 There is a visual port to provide confirmation of a loaded chamber as well.

-Of course this is just a sampling to whet your appetite for a new 1911 in 9mm.
-Are these the best 9mm 1911’s?
-With so many great guns on the market these days, it’s hard to say, but I believe they all represent fine quality, reliability, accuracy and availability.
+Of course, this is just a sampling to whet your appetite for a new 1911 in 9mm.
+Are these the best 9mm 1911s?
+With so many great guns on the market these days, it’s hard to say, but I believe they all represent fine quality, reliability, accuracy, and availability.

 None are custom, but all include many features on pistols built by the finest custom shops.
-They are all reliable, accurate and have the classic good looks that 1911’s should have.
+They are all reliable, accurate, and have the classic good looks that 1911s should have.

 Of course, you may prefer a different 9mm 1911 (and if you do, tell us in the comments!), but these are all great options, and regardless of your decision, you can’t go wrong having a genuine 1911 in your collection.

 After all, it’s one of those guns every gun nut needs.